 Facilities

 Wee Mack’s children are separated by their age into different ‘home’ groups.
 These are Mack Babies (6 months to 23 months), Mack Tots (24 months to 36 months) and Mini Macks (3 to 5 years).
-All children are provided with an online daily diary, and assigned a Key Worker who will record their progress and make sure they are happy during their time at nursery.
-You will be provided with daily feedback – and photos – sharing your child’s nursery activities with you.
-There are opportunities for all children to enjoy the outdoor area throughout the day.
+All children and babies are assigned a Key Worker who will record their progress and make sure they are happy during their time at nursery.
+You will be provided with feedback sharing your child’s nursery activities with you via our parent portal, Famly.
+There are opportunities for the children to enjoy our outdoor area, and go on local outings, throughout the day.

 Mack Babies